Mardi Gras Indians – a New Orleans Treasure!

 The Backstreet Cultural museum is located in the Tremè, immediately behind the French Quarter.
 Just across the street from the museum is St. Augustine Church, the oldest African American Catholic parish in the United States.

-If you’re not going to make it to New Orleans anytime soon, check out Ronald’s book The House of Dance and Feathers.
+If you’re not going to make it to New Orleans anytime soon, check out Ronald Lewis’ book The House of Dance and Feathers.
 Written with Rachel Breunlin the book is filled with stories and photos from Ronald’s collection.
-It will give you a great look into the people and the history of the Indians, in even more detail than we discuss on the podcast.
+Mr. Lewis was my source for this episode.
+He has since died, but the book will give you a great look into the people and the history of the Indians, in even more detail than we discuss on the podcast.

 Where to see the Mardi Gras Indians?